-Mid-cap stocks often combine the growth potential of a young firm with the financial stability of a company that has survived beyond its early years.
-Yet, many investors tend to overlook this compelling segment of the equity market.
+Mid-cap stocks often combine the growth potential of a young firm with the financial stability of a company that's survived beyond its early years.
+Yet many investors tend to overlook this compelling segment of the equity market.

 Even though some investors tend to focus on big companies with household brands and products they use every day, U.S. mid-cap stocks held their own against their large-cap peers in 2019.
 The Russell Midcap Index was up 30.5% in 2019, only slightly trailing the 31.4% gain posted by the large-cap Russell 1000 Index.¹

 Yet looking back further, an investment in mid-cap stocks over the past 25 years would have outperformed both large-cap and small-cap stocks while also generating a higher risk-adjusted return.